RbCaVi/PotatoBot/README.md

 # PotatoBot
-A Discord bot to help with the Potatoes! server
+A Discord.py bot to help with the Potatoes! server